David Peach

 David Sidney Peach (born 21 January 1951) is an English former professional footballer who played as a full-back.
-He notably appeared for Southampton in the FA Cup Final 1976.
+He appeared for Southampton in the FA Cup final in 1976.

+In 1969, he turned professional at Gillingham.
+Peach spent five years at the club, before moving to Southampton in 1974.
+During his time at Southampton, he won the FA Cup.
+He left to join Swindon Town in 1980 before joining Leyton Orient for a season in 1982.

-Playing career
+Club career

-Chelsea and Gillingham
+Gillingham

 Peach played briefly as an associate schoolboy for Chelsea, before moving to Gillingham as an apprentice in May 1966, turning pro in February 1969.
-He also played minor counties cricket for Huntingdonshire.
 In 1972, he was sent off in successive seasons in matches at Hartlepool United, a coincidence in an era when sendings-off were still very uncommon.
 Peach was named in the 1973–74 Fourth Division PFA Team of the Year.
 He was rated the best player in the Fourth Division and came to the attention of Lawrie McMenemy who made him his first signing for Southampton in January 1974, for a reported fee of £50,000.

 Southampton

 He made his debut in a match that is memorable to Saints fans for all the wrong reasons as Southampton lost 7–0 away to Ipswich.
-Peach soon settled into the team initially in midfield before becoming an imaginative, quick thinking attacking left-back and the club's regular penalty taker.
+Peach soon settled into the team initially in midfield before becoming an attacking left-back and the club's regular penalty taker.
 His first penalty was probably the most famous, as he scored the second goal against Crystal Palace in the FA Cup semi-final on 3 April 1976.
 Peach played in the final against Manchester United as Southampton won 1–0.
 He was named in the 1976–77 Second Division PFA Team of the Year.

 Peach also played in the 1979 League Cup final, scoring the opening goal in a 3–2 loss to Nottingham Forest.
-He and Nick Holmes are the only two players to have played in two Cup Finals for Southampton.
+He and Nick Holmes are the only two players to have played in two cup finals for Southampton.

-He played several times for the England under-21 and 'B' teams, and was in the England squad on their tour of South America in June 1977, although he never played.

 On 18 August 1979, he became the highest scoring full-back in the history of the Football League when he scored a penalty against Manchester United.